misham2001/Timbercreeks/README.md

 # Timbercreeks
-#Initialize a package.json
-npm init -y

-#Install Node Modules
-open terminam in vs code
+# Open terminam in vs code
-1.npm install

 home.html is the main file
 for Run localhot command : http-server -a localhost